Exam Information - GCSE

 For our Examination Policies, please scroll to the bottom of the page

-The GCSE Statement of Results date for 2020 will be announced nearer the time.
+The GCSE Statement of Results date will be announced nearer the time.

 If you break the rules and regulations set by the Exam Board, they can refuse to accept your paper and possibly disqualify you from future papers.
 Rule-breaking includes cheating, being in possession of a mobile phone or similar device (even if switched off) and being disruptive or disrespectful.